 Libarchive recognizes ACL and extended attribute records written by Solaris tar.
+Currently, libarchive only has support for old-style ACLs; the newer NFSv4 ACLs are recognized but discarded.

 The first tar program appeared in Seventh Edition Unix in 1979.
 The first official standard for the tar file format was the "ustar" (Unix Standard Tar) format defined by POSIX in 1988.
 POSIX.1-2001 extended the ustar format to create the "pax interchange" format.